Event Explorer

 Selecting event types

-Use the Event Picker dropdown in the top left corner to select which event type you want to analyze.
+Use the Event Picker dropdown to select which event type you want to analyze.
 You will probably have the Products event selected by default.
 Other event types will vary based on your Lexer implementation (e.g., Orders, Visits, Cases).

 Event Explorer offers powerful filtering capabilities to help you focus on the data that matters most: